 It’s all about residual income, having a business we can take with us anywhere, having a business that produces income while we sleep, and having multiple income streams.

-Residual Income- We talked about this already.
+We talked about this already.
 It’s important that if you’re going to start a business, that it generates income for you in the future from work that you do today.
-As an example, with our Elepreneurs and iBuumerang businesses, we continue to earn income when our customers purchase coffee products or save money on travel every single month with no continued effort on our part.
-In addition, when our distributors build their business by bringing on other distributors, it builds our revenue and commission each month.
+As an example, with our credit repair business, we continue to earn income after a sale when our customers make their monthly payments.
+In addition, when our Agents build their business by bringing on other Agents, it builds our revenue and commission each month.

-A Business We Can Take Anywhere- not only can we take our network marketing businesses with us to anywhere in the world, but by traveling or moving to another country it will give us more opportunities to share coffee and travel savings to the people that we meet.
-Virtually everything is done online so all we need is an internet connection.
+We take our network marketing businesses with us anywhere in the world.
+Virtually everything is done online and by phone so all we need is an internet and cell phone connection.
 We can even use Zoom or WhatsApp to have video calls with people.